AxlGuillen/ProgramsPythonLeetcode/README.md

 Hi!
 In this repository I will be uploading my solutions to some of the leetcode problems. c:
-Some of them aren't completly a solution, just a try. :D
+Some of them aren't completly a solution, just a try.